sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 #### Security Tasks

-Security deactivates the departing teammate from these systems:
+Security is responsible for deactivating the departing teammate from these systems:
 - Atlassian Admin - Jira, OpsGenie, StatusPage
 - Buildkite
 - Sourcegraph.com